ABOUT OUR SCHOOL

 As a Pupil Referral Unit, admission to the New Leaf Inclusion Centre is managed through the Local Authority

-At The New Leaf Centre pupils are offer a broad range of curriculum opportunities.
-Key to our teaching is the focus on the individual pupil.
+At The New Leaf Centre are offer a broad range of curriculum opportunities.
+Key to our teaching is the focus on individual pupil progress.
 We aim to inspire and provide each pupil with the opportunity to succeed.
 We understand that in the majority of cases pupils who attend The New Leaf Centre have struggled to access a mainstream curriculum for various different reasons; therefore we work hard to ensure an inclusive, engaging and balanced curriculum that creates opportunities for all pupils.